Soddik/TexasHoldHand/README.md

 # TexasHoldHand

-### Application generates a deck and a hand from the deck and checks for combinations: Royal flush, Straight flush etc.
+### Application generates a deck.
+Generates hand from the deck and checks for combinations: Royal flush, Straight flush etc.

 ## Combination definition logic:
 ## Poker: Texas hold'em